 Our dream is to be a platform for the new generation of artists.
 To be a home for the wild at heart.
 We are creating this home through our new development platform, O-SPACE, and the culture festivl, EUPHORIA.
 Find more information about both under the heading, Now.

-The theaters past productions and achievement
+The theater's past productions and achievements

 13 Odes to Maria

 The oratoric opera "13 Odes to Maria" from 2014, where Heinz Walter Florin wrote the music and Sananda Solaris wrote the libretto and instructed, portrays a woman's struggle to come back to life-guided and guided by her love for divine existence.
 The show sheds light on the Maria figure in a contemporary and historical perspective, incorporating the character traits of the old mother goddess who have survived in the Maria figure.

 The world's largest opera magazine, "Das Opernglas", compares "13 Odes to Maria" with the medieval mystery game and considered the performance as a female version of Parsifal.
 The performance was listed in Roskilde Domkirke.
 About "13 Odes to Maria" Sananda Solaris himself has said that the odds are about an inner journey; to dare take a look into one's own difficult suffering.
 "Through this meeting, the most unforgivable mistakes are acknowledged and with the help of Mary, it is possible to come through these painful creeds, and the ability to love is restored."